Watson throws 5 TDs, 3 to Fuller; Texans top Falcons 53-32

+Hopkins, who had 88 yards receiving on Sunday, was proud that the attention on him helped Fuller to his big day.

+”Not a lot of people want to go out there and just line up a man against me unless they really believe in him,” Hopkins said. ”But that’s why we have guys like Will, the tight ends and the running backs to step up when there are two or three guys on me.”

-Fuller had a career-best 217 yards receiving and Darren Fells had two touchdown grabs for the Texans (3-2) and Carlos Hyde added a rushing TD.
+Fuller’s 14 receptions and three TD catches are tied with Andre Johnson for the most in a game in franchise history.
+Darren Fells had two touchdown grabs for the Texans (3-2) and Carlos Hyde added a rushing TD.

 Houston’s beleaguered offensive line didn’t allow a sack on Sunday after giving up 18 through the first four games.